 The construction industry offers ever-evolving, dynamic career opportunities for students who want to enter the workforce immediately after high school and for those who want to pursue college degrees.

-The industry needs individuals with advanced degrees and training in business and computer-savvy positions - such as project managers, estimators and designers - as well as skilled trades specialists.
+The industry needs individuals with advanced degrees and training in business and computer-savvy positions - such as project managers, estimators, and designers - as well as skilled trades specialists.
 A career in construction offers good pay and benefits, the ability to continue education, the potential to advance, and the opportunity to be one’s own boss.
 Job opportunities in Idaho’s construction industry are plentiful and expected to increase by 39.2% from 2012-2022.

 WeBuildIdaho.org has developed partnerships designed to provide students with easy access to the tools they need to launch a career in the construction industry.
 Through this partnership, they can explore the various careers available in Idaho’s construction industry, identify any necessary training needed for their desired career path, locate training programs, requirements, and funding information, and receive access to job placement tools.
+Would you like us to come to your classroom and talk to your students about careers in construction?
+Use the "Contact Us" form below to request a visit!

 There is an immense sense of accomplishment when a person helps build a tangible part of their community.
 Your advice to students will help them decide what they want to do with their lives.
 A career in construction may be the best decision they'll ever make.